nicholasgriffintn/aws-sagemaker-data-platform/SETUP.md

 make deploy
 ```

-Setting `useServerless: true` uses SageMaker Serverless Inference which scales to zero when idle.
-For production workloads with consistent traffic, set `useServerless: false` to use real-time endpoints.
+Setting `useServerlessEndpoint: true` uses SageMaker Serverless Inference which scales to zero when idle.
+For production workloads with consistent traffic, set `useServerlessEndpoint: false` to use real-time endpoints.

 ## Step 12: Test the APIs